Feature Flags🔗

 cargo install --locked rsigma

-cargo install --locked rsigma --features daemon-nats,daemon-otlp,evtx,daachorse-index
+cargo install --locked rsigma --features daemon-tls,daemon-nats,daemon-otlp,evtx,daachorse-index

 # Match the prebuilt release archives and Docker image exactly.